 It’s the EU legislators’ firm intent to increase the accountability of any person processing personal data.
 How?
 By imposing responsibilities and requiring to demonstrate compliance therewith at all times.
-For instance, to encourage transparency, various obligations will regulate information, access and communication with the data subject.
-New and improved rights for the data subject, such as the right to data portability and the right to be forgotten, will impact companies because such rights will need to be accommodated in their internal processes.
+For instance, to encourage transparency, various obligations regulate information, access and communication with the data subject.
+New and improved rights for the data subject, such as the right to data portability and the right to be forgotten, impact companies because such rights need to be accommodated in their internal processes.

 2. Very process-driven

 The GDPR sets out specific processes for companies to adopt.
-It intends to help companies structure and formalize certain subject areas like risk assessment and decision making.
+It intends to help companies structure and formalise certain subject areas like risk assessment and decision making.
 By putting these structured processes in place, companies can work more efficiently and achieve compliance with the privacy rules.
 For instance, a data protection impact assessment (PIA) becomes a mandatory pre-requisite before engaging in any data processing that may result in a high risk to the rights and freedoms of individuals.
 Also, the privacy-by-design and by-default principles require companies to incorporate privacy into the architecture of their products and services.
 Furthermore, organizations are expressly encouraged to certify their data processing with a supervisory authority or an approved certification body.

 3. Very tangible and visible/verifiable functions and steps need to be realized